sciZer0/7/a/README.md

 * we as civilization will improve our understanding of the Universe and, in general, our thinking.

 ## FUNDAMENTAL ERRORS IN SCIENCE

 <i>This part is mostly for experts, so if you are a normal person you might just skip it and go straight to the next part called CONTEXT</i>

-In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental errors that I discovered.
+In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental errors that were discovered.

 #### ONE OF SUFFICIENT FUNDAMENTAL ERRORS IN SCIENCE